 WE ARE LOCAL.
-The money you donate to United Way of Allegheny County supports LOCAL programs and agencies.
+The money you donate to United Way of Southwestern PA supports LOCAL programs and agencies.

 More reasons to give